UW Medicine Primary Care patients may get the flu shot at one of our primary care clinics. Book online with MyChart or call 206.520.2250

 Seasonal Flu Prevention

-Getting a flu shot is the most effective way to prevent severe illness and slow down the spread of flu in your community.
-Learn more about the flu in our Health Library.
+This season, spend time with family and friends, safely.
+Get a flu shot – it's the most effective way to prevent severe illness and slow down the spread of flu in your community.

 How to get your flu shot